Shabalina/friends-filter/readme.md

-Simple web app to filter friends in VKontakte social network https://vk.com
+Simple web app to filter friends in VKontakte russian social network https://vk.com

-To use it you need to have an account there: https://vk.com.
+To use it you need to be registered here: https://vk.com and to have a handful of friends.

 When app is opened, it generate a list of tiles, every tile displays name and small profile picture of all user's friends.